 Anaemia is frequently diagnosed late in the work up of patients for surgery.
 It is increasingly apparent that a pathway approach to care works best.
 Pathways should be set up that allow a Patient Blood management (PBM) approach: anaemia should be diagnosed early and its cause investigated.
 Treatment should be given, intraoperative blood loss minimised and the patient's physiological response optimised.
 The pathway should anticipate potential problems.
 Many guidelines suggest a delay of four weeks to correct anaemia for benign disease.
 4.26,31,32 Oral iron takes four weeks to have an impact on haemoglobin levels.
-It can take three to six months to replenish iron stores.
-33,34 The randomised clinical trial, PREVENTT, comparing intravenous iron to placebo in patients with anaemia undergoing major abdominal or pelvic surgery did not show a reduction in the primary outcome of blood transfusion rate, but did show significantly higher postoperative haemoglobin and significantly fewer readmissions.
-35,36
+It can take three to six months to replenish iron stores.^{33,34} The randomised clinical trial, PREVENTT, comparing intravenous iron to placebo in patients with anaemia undergoing major abdominal or pelvic surgery found a significant increase in haemoglobin levels following intravenous iron, but no significant difference in mortality or the number of blood transfusions from randomisation to 30 days postoperatively.
+Planned secondary analysis revealed 82% of participants had iron deficiency anaemia meaning the trial was adequately powered.
+Subgroup analysis failed to detect a beneficial effect of preoperative intravenous iron on postoperative complications or length of hospital stay regardless of the metrics used to determine iron deficiency, although the authors note existence of a treatment effect cannot be excluded as the trial was not designed to detect such a difference in subgroup.35,36